alexG53090/Data-Structures-and-Algorithms/README.md

 # Data-Structures-and-Algorithms
-This is a my data playgorund, where one can run free with information and **wild** with analysis.
+This is my data playgorund, where one can run free with information and **wild** with analysis.

 ## List of Projects: